 - 2. Close the terminal and start another one to ensure the startup file is read (or just type 'bash') - 3.
 Type mrview to check that everything works - 4.
-You may also want to have a look through the List of configuration file options and set anything you think might be required on your system.
+You may also want to have a look through the Configuration file and set anything you think might be required on your system.